sizifart/HamsterKombatBot/README.md

 3. Record the API_ID and API_HASH provided after registering your application in the .env file.

 ## Auto Install/Run
-- Click on Install.bat to automatically install the required dependencies
-- Then click on START.bat to run the project
+- Click on RUN.bat to automatically install the required dependencies and run the project

 ## Menual Install/Run
 1. Install the required dependencies: